NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 #### Health Checks: httpUnit

 An internal tool (again, open sourced!) is [httpUnit][GH.httpUnit].
-It's a fairly simple to use tool we use to check endpoints for compliance.
+It's a fairly simple-to-use tool we use to check endpoints for compliance.
 Does this URL return the status code we expect?
 How about some text to check for?
-Is the certificate valid (we couldn't connect if it isn't)?
+Is the certificate valid?
+(We couldn't connect if it isn't.)
 Does the firewall allow the rule?

-By having something continually checking this and feeding into alerts when it fails, we can quickly identify issues, especially from invalid config changes to the infrastructure.
+By having something continually checking this and feeding into alerts when it fails, we can quickly identify issues, especially those from invalid config changes to the infrastructure.
 We can also readily test new configurations or infrastructure, firewall rules, etc. before user load is applied.
 For more details, see [the GitHub README][GH.httpUnit].